AndreiToroplean/sudoku_solver/README.md

 # sudoku_solver
-Just a simple naive research on how to best solve a sudoku grid.
+Just a bit of naive research on how to best solve a sudoku grid.